-Like a trusty guard dog, your smartphone probably rests right next to you (or even under your pillow) every night when you go to sleep, you’re not alone.
+If your smartphone rests right next to you (or even under your pillow) every night when you go to sleep, you’re not alone.
 Our phones are constant companions, even during the wee hours of the night.
 You’re able to answer calls, texts and emails at a moment’s notice.
 And isn’t that the best part about technology?
 Always being connected and never truly shutting down or logging off?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your mind can stay active and engaged long after you’ve scrolled through Instagram or responded to a few work emails.
-Going to bed and falling asleep should be a peaceful, happy and relaxing experience.
-Engaging with your phone too close to bedtime can negatively impact those feelings.
+Your mind can stay active and engaged long after you’ve scrolled through social media or responded to a few work emails.

 And it’s not just the alertness you get from late-night social media sessions either.
 It’s thinking about or feeling your phone going off under your pillow.
 It’s listening for that email chime letting you know a project is moving along.

 It’s important to establish a relaxing bedtime routine and discourage activities that can lead to anxiety or a high emotional response.
-Dr. Walia recommends choosing nighttime activities that promote sleep, such as practicing meditation or relaxation techniques.
+Choose nighttime activities that promote sleep, such as practicing meditation or relaxation techniques.

-If you’re really struggling with limiting screen time before bed, try putting your phone in a different room and investing in a clock radio for your bedside table.
-There are also options within your phone (like setting it on ‘night mode’) to minimize distractions and notifications that can help get you in the mood to snooze.
+If you’re really struggling with limiting screen time before bed, you might need to put your phone in a different room or invest in a clock radio for your bedside table.
+There are also options within your phone (like setting it on “do not disturb” or “night mode”) to minimize distractions and notifications that can help get you in the mood to snooze.